wduquette/molt/notes/journal.md

     *   Tcl 7.6 takes ~0.23 microseconds.
 (I had to modify the "time" command to output the decimal part.)
 *   So, still a lot to do.
+*   Added preliminary benchmark tool
+    *   Reads a Tcl library file using the `include_str!` macro. (!)
+        *   My notion of Tcl crates can work.
+    *   TODOs:
+        *   Add "ok" and "ident" commands.
+        *   Keep results and provide output in various formats (e.g., CSV).

 ### 2019-06-29 (Saturday)
 *   More expr.rs cleaning.